Main Grey or Gray Takeaways:

-- Gray is the more common spelling in American English, while grey is the preferred spelling in British and Canadian English.
+- Gray is the more common spelling in American English, while grey is more common in British English-speaking countries like the U.K. and Canada.

 - Grey (or gray) is an achromatic color that exists between white and black.